 Tutorial: Launch and configure a WordPress instance in Amazon Lightsail

-Amazon Lightsail is the easiest way to get started with Amazon Web Services (AWS) if you just need virtual private servers.
-Lightsail includes everything you need to launch your project quickly – a virtual machine, SSD-based storage, data transfer, DNS management, and a static IP – for a low, predictable price.
+Amazon Lightsail is the easiest way to get started with Amazon Web Services (AWS) if you just need instances (virtual private servers).
+Lightsail includes everything you need to launch your project quickly—instances, managed databases, SSD-based storage, backups (snapshots), data transfer, domain DNS management, static IPs, and load balancers—for a low, predictable price.

 This tutorial shows you how to launch and configure a WordPress instance on Lightsail.
 It includes steps to connect to your instance by using SSH, sign in to your WordPress website, create a static IP and attaching it to your instance, and create a DNS zone and mapping your domain.
 When you’re done with this tutorial, you have the fundamentals to get your instance up and running on Lightsail.